davide-maestroni/robo-fashion/README.md

                   });
 ```

-Finally, even by mixing the two:
+Or even by mixing the two:

 ```java
 for (final SparseArrayEntry<String> entry: AndroidCollections.iterate(array)